rafaelfgs/pcl_rgb_mina_veloso/README.md

 This repository includes the following nodes:

-### *bagmerge_node*
+### *correct_node*

-This node is represented by the file *necessary_files/scripts/bagmerge_veloso.py*.
+This node is represented by the file *necessary_files/scripts/correct_bag_veloso.py*.
 It is used to create another bag with the correct configurations for the topics used in point cloud generation:

 * */d435i/color/camera_info (sensor_msgs/CameraInfo)*
 * */d435i/color/image_raw (sensor_msgs/Image)*